Dry, damaged hair? Read this ASAP.

 Chemical processing, such as hair dyeing, perming, and relaxing, can also damage the hair structure, causing it to become weak and prone to breakage.
 Environmental factors, such as exposure to UV rays, pollution, and harsh weather conditions, can further exacerbate hair damage.
 Additionally, poor hair care practices, such as using harsh hair brushes, tying hair too tightly, and failing to protect the hair during sleep, can contribute to hair damage.

-To restore and repair damaged hair, it's crucial to establish a healthy hair care routine.
+To restore and repair damaged hair, you want to establish a healthy hair care routine.
 The foundation of a good hair care routine starts with proper cleansing and conditioning.
 The first thing to think about is the ingredients you should be using in your hair products.
 How do you determine the best ingredients?
 Hair type.

 Regardless of your hair type, it's good to use a gentle shampoo that is free of sulfates and harsh chemicals to avoid further stripping the hair of its natural oils.